AnxietyisReal/FS-ServerStatus/README.md

 # How to initialize the folder and setup the bot?

 1. This project requires the following:
-   Node.JS 18 or later
+   Node.JS 18 or later (Bot is built with 18.0.0, probably will work with newer versions as well.)
    Discord.JS 13.6
    Axios 0.27.2
    ms 2.1.3 or later
    node-fetch 2.6.7